-You can connect the camera to a TV or other device with an HDMI terminal and playback images.
+You can connect the camera to a TV or other device with a video input terminal or HDMI terminal and playback images.

-- The power lamp on the camera lights up during a connection. - If you intend to use the camera continuously for a long period, use of the AC adapter kit K-AC117 (optional) is recommended. (p.33) - The camera display turns off while the camera is connected to an AV device. - You cannot adjust the volume on the camera when connected to an AV device.
+- memo - The power lamp on the camera lights up during a connection. - If you intend to use the camera continuously for a long period, use of the AC adapter kit K-AC117 (optional) is recommended. (p.37) - For an AV device with multiple video input terminals, check the operating manual of the AV device, and select the video input terminal to which the camera is connected. - You cannot output both composite and HDMI video signals at the same time. - The camera display turns off while the camera is connected to an AV device. - You cannot adjust the volume on the camera when connected to an AV device.
 Adjust the volume on the AV device. - When the camera is connected to an AV device, you can change the images displayed on the screen of the connected AV device with the remote control (optional).